dotnet/docs-maui/docs/xaml/markup-extensions/consume.md

        Source="{FontImage &#xf30c;, FontFamily=Ionicons, Size=44}" />
 ```

-In this example, the abbreviated version of the `FontImageExtension` class name is used to display an XBox icon, from the Ionicons font family, in an `Image`:
+In this example, the abbreviated version of the `FontImageExtension` class name is used to display an XBox icon, from the Ionicons font family, in an <xref:Microsoft.Maui.Controls.Image>:

 :::image type="content" source="media/consume/fontimagedemo.png" alt-text="Screenshot of the FontImage markup extension.":::